FAfrancis99/FAfrancis99/README.md

 - 🌲 **Pepse Project**
   Developed a 2D procedurally generated game with dynamic terrain, day-night cycles, and an interactive player avatar using Java.

+-🧬 **CBIO Hackathon**
--🧬 CBIO Hackathon - Predicting Antibiotic ResistanceDeveloped machine learning models to analyze genomic patterns and predict antibiotic resistance.
+  Predicting Antibiotic ResistanceDeveloped machine learning models to analyze genomic patterns and predict antibiotic resistance.
 Utilized logistic regression, SVM, and random forest algorithms with k-mer frequency     features.
 Visualized      performance metrics using ROC curves and feature importance graphs.

 - 🤖 **AI Final Project - Can't Go Back Game**
   Designed and implemented multi-agent search algorithms to optimize iRobot performance in a competitive room-cleaning task.
 Utilized Minimax with Alpha-Beta pruning and Q-Learning for adaptive decision-making.